Financing Made Easy

-Send as many documents as possible with the disclosure package.
+When you are working on your manufactured home financing package, send as many documents as possible with the disclosure package.
 Then follow up with the remaining documents as soon as you have them.
 But you must be aware that the loan cannot close and the approval process will be delayed until the lender receives all required documents.

 Q. If I see missing or incorrect information on my application, can I make changes?